 Even as the difficulty increases through the levels, the course intermixes short and long poems to give students a break with some poems that are easier to memorize.
 The chosen poems vary from silly and witty to serious and inspiring—a selection that exposes children to a wide breadth of styles.

 The second poem in the first level is this very short poem, titled “Celery,” written by Ogden Nash.

 Is more quietly chewed.

 You can see how easy this should be to memorize.
 The first four poems are all short, but the fifth has four stanzas.
-That longer poem, “After the Party” by William Wise, still has short lines that rhyme and should be easy to remember.
-It begins,
+Even though it's longer, the fifth poem, “After the Party” by William Wise, has short lines that rhyme and should be easy to remember.
+It begins:

 Ate too much cake,